sourceplusplus/demo-java/README.md

 Once the plugin is installed, check out the demos below.
 Each demo contains instructions explaining how to use it.

+> **Note**
+>
-> Note: You do not need to run this code to play with the demos.
-This application is hosted on our publicly accessible
+> You do not need to run this code to use the demos.
+This application is hosted on our publicly accessible servers.
-> servers.

 ## Demo: Live Commands